dailystory/WordPress/plugin/readme.txt

 7. Enter your DailyStory Site ID and click "Save Settings"

 ### Clone from GitHub
-You can <a href="https://github.com/DailyStory/WordPress/">clone the DailyStory WordPress plugin from our GitHub repository</a>.
+You can [clone the DailyStory WordPress plugin from our GitHub repository](https://github.com/DailyStory/WordPress/).
 If you fix bugs, or add features, we would appreciate a pull request so we can share these with other users in the DailyStory community.

-1. Clone the repository locally
-2. Follow the instructions for *From WordPress.org*

 See [our detailed setup instructions and guides published on our website](https://www.dailystory.com/integrations/wordpress).

 ## Frequently Asked Questions

 ### What is DailyStory?
-DailyStory is a [Campaign Attribution Platform](https://www.dailystory.com) that helps B2B digital marketers know where they found their best customers.
+DailyStory is a [Marketing Automation Platform](https://www.dailystory.com) that helps you find new customers.
+And keep them.

 ### Can I use my existing WordPress theme?
 Yes, DailyStory works out-of-the-box with all WordPress themes.
 If you find a problem though, we’d be happy to fix it!

 ### I installed this plugin but don't have a DailyStory account.
 How can I get one?
-The easiest way to try DailyStory is to <a href="https://app.dailystory.com/trial" rel="friend" title="DailyStory trial">start a 30-day trial</a>.
-Or, you can sign up for a DailyStory commercial account - see our <a href="https://www.dailystory.com/pricing" rel="friend" title="DailyStory Pricing">license and pricing page</a>.
+The easiest way to try DailyStory is to [start a 30-day trial](https://app.dailystory.com/trial).
+Or, you can sign up for a DailyStory commercial account - see our [license and pricing page](https://www.dailystory.com/pricing).

 ### Where can I get support?
-For technical questions, please ask <a href="http://stackoverflow.com/" rel="friend" title="Stack Overflow">on Stack Overflow using the DailyStory tag</a>.
-For all other questions, <a href="https://www.dailystory.com/contact-us" rel="friend" title="Contact Us">please contact us</a>.
+For technical questions, please visit Stack Overflow’s [DailyStory tag](http://stackoverflow.com/).
+For all other questions, [please contact us](https://www.dailystory.com/contact-us).

 ### What are the requirements?
 This plugin requires a DailyStory Site ID.
 You can find your DailyStory Site ID on the Tracking Code page in settings

-If you are not a customer you can [sign up for a free 30 day trial](https://www.dailystory.com/trial) to get a DailyStory Site ID and try our WordPress integration.
+If you are not a customer you can [sign up for a free 21 day trial](https://www.dailystory.com/trial) to get a DailyStory Site ID and try our WordPress integration.

 We recommend using WordPress version 4.0 or greater.
-We've tested this plugin with WordPress version 4 and up.

-### What is the DailyStory Pixel?
+### What is the DailyStory Tracking Tag?
-The DailyStory pixel (about 12 lines of JavaScript) is used by DailyStory to track customer activity as they browse your web or mobile experience.
+The DailyStory tracking tag (about 12 lines of JavaScript) is used by DailyStory to track customer activity as they browse your web or mobile experience.
 It also adds the ability to render popups, content A/B testing, run page triggers, page covers, surveys and more.

 ### Where can I get the bleeding edge version of DailyStory?
-Our development is done on GitHub.
-You can <a href="https://github.com/DailyStory/WordPress/">clone the DailyStory WordPress plugin from our GitHub repository</a> and submit pull requests.
-Major changes are then merged into the WordPress <a href="https://plugins.svn.wordpress.org/dailystory/">https://plugins.svn.wordpress.org/dailystory/</a>
+The source for the DailyStory plugin is maintained on GitHub.
+You can [clone the DailyStory WordPress plugin](https://github.com/DailyStory/WordPress/) from our GitHub repository and submit pull requests.
+Major changes are then merged into the WordPress [https://plugins.svn.wordpress.org/dailystory/](https://plugins.svn.wordpress.org/dailystory/)

 ## Screenshots
 1. **Set DailyStory Site ID** - After the plugin is installed and activated, set your DailyStory Site ID and click "Save Settings".
 2. **Web Form Designer** - Design web forms within DailyStory and then use WordPress shortcodes to easily embed them in your WordPress site.

 ## Changelog

+### 1.0.5
+* Doc updates

 ### 1.0.4
 * Doc updates